There are a number of tricks you can use to enhance your CINAHL searches and help you find the information that you need:

 In CINAHL, enclose the phrase using double quotation marks (i.e. "shift handoff") in order to find citations that have those words in the exact order.

-Some common limits to consider for your search are published date, English langauge, peer-reviewed, and research article.
+Some common limits to consider for your search are published date, English language, articles from peer-reviewed journals, and articles about research studies.
 For searches related to age-specific populations, look for the "Age Groups" options located in the bottom half of the list of options.

 For more information, go to the page about Limits in this guide.